Emperor Justinian: The Pivotal Figure Of The Byzantine Empire

 Justinian’s extraordinary legacy can be attributed to his unwavering determination to reclaim the lost territories of the Western Roman Empire and his monumental efforts to codify Roman law.
 His reign witnessed the construction of iconic buildings like the Hagia Sophia and the Basilica Cistern, reflecting his commitment to architectural brilliance.
 Additionally, Justinian’s codification of Roman law, known as the Corpus Juris Civilis, laid the foundation for legal systems in Europe and continues to influence modern legal principles.

-- Emperor Justinian: The Pivotal Figure of the Byzantine Empire
+Emperor Justinian: The Pivotal Figure Of The Byzantine Empire

 The Legacy of Emperor Justinian in Byzantine History